 Principaux dossiers

-• Advising an individual in his tax refund suit against the United States regarding the taxation of cryptocurrency tokens created through staking.
+- Representing a HNWI in a tax refund suit against the United States concerning the taxation of cryptocurrency tokens created through staking.

 Moore Tax Law Group